“Gibraltar Race” and “Alps Tourist Trophy” are Adventure Challenge

 - Team Category: all motorbikes registered in a team of 3 pilots.

-- Each motorbike must be road legal in the Country where it is registered.
+- Each vehicle must be road legal in the Country where it is registered.

 - All papers, plates and insurance must be valid minimum 7 days after end of the race.